nayakmk/nayakmk.github.io/_posts/2023-06-11-reactive-java-flux-doonnext-vs-flatmap.md

 `doOnNext` and `flatMap` are two different operators in Reactive Java, specifically in the context of the Project Reactor library.
 Here's an explanation of each operator and their differences:

-1. `doOnNext` Operator:
+### `doOnNext` Operator

 The `doOnNext` operator is a side-effect operator in Reactive Java.
 It allows you to perform a specific action or operation for each emitted item in the stream without modifying the stream itself.
 It is primarily used for logging, monitoring, or triggering side effects.

 **Example**:
 ```java